What is Revenue Officer Assignment?

 Above all, a Revenue Officer works from the IRS field collection office, which means that they will personally visit or make an appearance to a business or residence of the taxpayer.
 A Revenue Officer will make sure all the necessary or required IRS notices are issued as:

 - Balance Due Notice (Letter 3174)

 - Summary of Taxpayer Contact (Form 9297)

 - Final Notice or Notice of Intent to Levy

 - Notice of Your Rights to a Hearing (Letter 1058)

 - Your Right to a Hearing Under IRC 6320 (Letter 3172(DO)

 - Notice of Federal Tax Lien (Form 668(Y)(c)

-If a Revenue Officer has been assigned to you, the best choice is to seek the guidance of an experienced tax team that can navigate this situation for you representing your rights to ensure you end up reducing and eliminating your back taxes.
-Coast One Tax Group is a team of experts who specialize in IRS negotiations.
+If a Revenue Officer is assigned to you, the best choice is to seek the guidance of an experienced tax team.
+They can help navigate this situation and represent your rights to ensure a reduction and or eliminated back taxes.
+Coast One Tax Group is a team of experts that specialize in IRS negotiations.
 Call us today for a free consultation.